WiC-TSV: An Evaluation Benchmark for Target Sense Verification of Words in Context: Related Work

-\paragraph{WiC} The closest task to ours is probably Word-in-Context \cite[WiC]{pilehvar-camacho-collados-2019-wic}, which is where we base our WiC-TSV dataset.
-WiC\footnote{\url{https://pilehvar.github.io/wic/}} is a binary classification dataset where a target words is presented with two different contexts.
+\paragraph{WiC.} The task closest to the proposed WiC-TSV is probably Word-in-Context \cite[WiC]{pilehvar-camacho-collados-2019-wic}, which our dataset is based on.
+WiC is a binary classification dataset where a target word is presented within two different contexts.
 The task consists of deciding whether the word is associated with the same sense in the two contexts or not.
-WordNet examples were used as the basis for the construction of this dataset.
-WiC is also one of the tasks included in the general language understanding framework SuperGLUE\footnote{\url{https://super.gluebenchmark.com/}} \cite{wang2019superglue}.
-The main difference with respect to our dataset lies in the presence of relevant information such as hypernyms and definitions, which makes our dataset more realistic and a direct proxy for downstream evaluation: in WiC-TSV a single word is presented with its context and relevant information, in contrast to two usages of the same word included in the original WiC dataset.
-Moreover, WiC-TSV includes two domain-specific datasets (cocktails and medical entities), which makes the benchmark more challenging and comparable to a real setting.
+WiC is also one of the tasks included in the general language understanding framework SuperGLUE \cite{wang2019superglue}.